-The financial services contracts regime (FSCR) will enable firms who do not enter the temporary permissions regime (TPR) to wind down their UK business in an orderly fashion.
+The financial services contracts regime (FSCR) will enable EEA passporting firms that do not enter the temporary permissions regime (TPR) to wind down their UK business in an orderly fashion.

 The FSCR will provide 2 discrete mechanisms:

-- Supervised run-off (SRO) – for EEA firms with UK branches or top-up permissions in the UK which do not enter the TPR, and for EEA firms which entered the TPR but did not secure a UK authorisation at the end
+- supervised run-off – for EEA firms with UK branches or top-up permissions in the UK, and firms who entered the TPR but then did not secure a UK authorisation, or

-- Contractual run-off (CRO) – for EEA services firms with no UK branch
+- contractual run-off – for remaining incoming cross-border services firms